mjdecker/mjdecker.github.io/_notes/software-architecture/refactoring/code-smells.md

 # Parallel Inheritance Hierarchies

-> Every time you create a subclass in one hierarchy, you have to create a subclass in another hierarchy
+> Every time you create a subclass one hierarchy, you have to create a subclass in another hierarchy

 * Often common prefix names